1955 Atlantic hurricane season: Hurricane Edith

-Tropical Storm Five
+August tropical storm

 A weak disturbance was first observed near Grand Cayman on August 23.
 The disturbance moved northeastward into the Gulf of Mexico, where it became a tropical depression late on August 25.
 Early the next day, the depression intensified into a tropical storm.
 The tropical storm marginally strengthened further, peaking with maximum sustained winds of 45 mph by 0000 UTC on August 27.
 Nearing the Gulf Coast of the United States, the system curved towards the west.
 The storm maintained its intensity up until landfall in Louisiana near New Orleans about four hours later.
 Moving inland, it slowly weakened while crossing the Central United States, degenerating to tropical depression strength by August 28 and dissipating over east-central Texas several hours later.

 Strong waves generated by the storm caused tides 4 ft above average, slightly damaging coastal resorts.
 Weather offices advised small craft offshore to remain in port due to the strong waves.
 Rough seas battered the schooner Princess Friday, but the ship was able to ride out the storm.
 The storm produced squalls further inland, causing heavy rains.
 Very minor damage occurred as a result of this cyclone.